thewallacems/MuBot/README.md

 A Discord Bot that displays real-time data about the MapleUnity rankings and library

 # MuLibrary
-The backend library for the MuBot and MuLibraryDownloader programs
+The backend library for the MuBot program

-# Requirements
+# Disclosure
-.NET Core 3.0
+This bot is discontinued due to MapleUnity's closing.